 Logistics and Commuting

-You won’t have to book your tickets in advance since they can be purchased when you board the bus.
+You won’t have to book your tickets in advance, since you can purchase them when you board the bus.
 Renting private cars here is also an option for those who love driving.

 Cellular and Internet